 A sad, but true realization is that sometimes our precious pets get sick.
 They’re no stranger to any of the sicknesses that we sometimes come down with.
 Especially allergies.
 Allergies are some of the most frustrating and overall annoying conditions that we experience for a variety of reasons.
 Unfortunately, our feline friends must endure them also.

-is a that is essentially an caused by environmental allergens, food allergies, , and other autoimmune diseases.
+Miliary Dermatitis is a skin condition that is essentially an allergic reaction caused by environmental allergens, food allergies, mites, and other autoimmune diseases.
 Seasonal allergies and environmental allergies include some or all of the following:

 As we can see, it’s possible for our kitties to be allergic to anything just as much as it is for us.
 Being aware of this will help to make finding a solution that much easier.

-Essentially, the will cause throughout your feline’s .
-These are called and they’re found in a variety of sizes and locations throughout the cat’s body.
-The more these are irritated, the bigger and more scabby they become.
+Essentially, the skin condition will cause lesions throughout your feline’s skin.
+These lesions are called eosinophilic plaque and they’re found in a variety of sizes and locations throughout the cat’s body.
+The more these lesions are irritated, the bigger and more scabby they become.
 With something like this, it’s important to catch it right away to prevent further irritation.
-In order to do that watch out for the .
+In order to do that watch out for the clinical signs.

-If you’ve come to this article because you’ve noticed throughout your cat’s body you probably already have some basic knowledge of what is, if you’re here just to learn more, then here’s a list of the most common and known symptoms.
+If you’ve come to this article because you’ve noticed itchy skin throughout your cat’s body you probably already have some basic knowledge of what Miliary Dermatitis is, if you’re here just to learn more, then here’s a list of the most common and known symptoms.

 Red, Crusty Bumps Were Found Throughout the Cat’s Body